 WHAT MAKES LITERARY INVENTIONS GOOD?

-They are also good when they are plausible.
-They seem possible within the world of the story or poem.
+First, inventions are interesting when they are plausible; when they seem possible within the world of the story or poem where they appear.

 Inventions are especially good when they are powerfully Imaginative.